Visit and like Facebook Page for continuous update and results from different SEA Countries

 My fastest time over 100m at the time was 10.6s.

-Usain Bolt, in the 2009 World Championship in Berlin recorded 9.58s and reached a top speed on the 60-70m segment with +- 0.805s, therefore 44.72kph.
+Usain Bolt, at the 2009 World Championship in Berlin recorded 9.58s and reached a top speed on the 60-70m segment with +- 0.805s, therefore 44.72kph.
+His average speed for the distance of 60-80m was 44.72kph, as well (link).

-How fast can Ronaldo run in the 100m?
+How fast can Ronaldo run the 100m?

-So, will Ronaldo run an 11.17 or 10.9 in the 100m?
+Though I'm unable to consider environment factors,will Ronaldo run a 11.17 or 10.9 in the 100m?

 Recommended reading: